 He gingerly came around behind me and let me settle into his arms.
 I relaxed, and he pulled me into a tight hug.
 He flew out my window, Peter Pan fashion, and was gone.

 Later I called Scott.
-He was upset about my new friend, but understood why I needed someone new, since he was grounded.
+He was upset about my new friend.
+Het understood why I needed someone new, since he was grounded.
 He gave me all sorts of advice about staying out of trouble.
 I finally got him to talk about us.
-He reiterated his deep love for me, but admitted he didn’t really miss sleeping with me.
+He reiterated his deep love for me.
+Then he admitted he didn’t really miss sleeping with me.
 It hurt to hear him say the truth.
 When I got quiet, he changed his mind and said he didn’t mean it.
 I didn’t know what to believe.
 Knowing I would see him at morning practice, I said we needed to work it separately from him and Lydia.
 He asked if we should go on dates or something.

 “Nobody goes on dates, Scott.”